Leslie8826/SQL/Oracle/README.md

   - Insert the data that appear in the excel file into the newly created database
   - Query the data from the database to get the information needed
   - Use Tableau Software to visualize the data

+## How we did it
+1. Brainstorming
+We analyzed